wsleaster/React-Number-Counter/README.md

 # React-Number-Counter
-a simple number counter using React library
+a simple number counter using React library without a JS file.